Watcher (angel): Depictions in popular culture

 In Ichiei Ishibumi's Japanese light novel series High School DxD, the Grigori is an organisation of fallen angels, the leaders of which are some of the Watchers named in the Book of Enoch.
-Three of them play important roles in the story Azazel is the Governor General of Grigori and becomes a major supporting character, Kokabiel is the main antagonist of Volume 3 and Baraqiel is the estranged father of Akeno Himejima, one of the main characters.
+Three of them play important roles in the story: Azazel is the Governor General of Grigori and becomes a major supporting character, Kokabiel is the main antagonist of Volume 3 and Baraqiel is the estranged father of Akeno Himejima, one of the main characters.

 In El Shaddai: Ascension of the Metatron, many members of the Grigori are shown throughout the game as the main antagonists.
 To name a few: Azazel, Armaros, Arakiel, Baraqiel, and Semyaza.

 In the English localization of the first Drakengard game, the overarching antagonists are semi-divine beings called "the Watchers."
 Though the game sometimes refers to them as "daemons," in the original Japanese text they are simply called angels.
 The English localization for the prequel, Drakengard 3, calls them angels as well.

 In the original Dragon's Dogma, the dragon is called Grigori.

-In City of Angels, Nicolas Cage plays a watcher angel who falls in love with a human woman, Meg Ryan.
+In City of Angels (1998), Nicolas Cage plays a watcher angel who falls in love with a human woman played by Meg Ryan.
+City of Angels is a loose American remake of Wim Wenders' 1987 German film Wings of Desire.
+The sequel to Wings of Desire is Faraway, So Close!
+(1993).

+In Rafaél Nicolás novel Angels & Man (2024), a queer retelling of the Watcher’s Flood.